isomerpages/moe-rivervalleyhigh/_information/Whole School/FAQs.md

 <p>What do you look for in students who apply for DSA Science Investigation?</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>For Scientific Investigation, candidates should have a deep passion in
+<p>For Scientific Investigation, students should have a deep passion in science
-science and innovative problem-solving skills.
-They should also demonstrate a natural curiosity in Science through their performance in science inquiry tasks.</p>
+and innovative problem-solving skills.
+They should also demonstrate a natural curiosity in Science through their performance in science inquiry tasks.
+Besides academic excellence in Science and Mathematics in school-based exams, students' involvements in related competitions and enrichment activities (e.g. Primary School Science Club programmes and science / innovation research projects) are good evidence in the student portfolios, which indicate their interests in these domains.</p>
 </td>
 </tr>
 <tr>